cbirdsong/birdsong.dev/pages/resume.md

 Worked with a number of agencies on projects using Eleventy, WordPress and Craft CMS.
 Collaborated with designers using Webflow, Sketch and Figma.

 Built a custom starter toolkit for development of WordPress themes.
-Helped contribute to proposals around the development of the WordPress block editor.
+Contributed to proposals around the development of the WordPress block editor.

 ### [The Current](https://thecurrentla.com) <small>(<time>2018</time>-)</small>